Learning to Walk With Less: A Dyna-Style Approach to Quadrupedal Locomotion

-where $\theta$ represents the weight parameters of the neural network, which are learned during the training process, and the superscript $\hat{}$ denotes an estimated variable.
+where $\theta$ denotes the network's weight parameters and the superscript $\hat{}$ an estimated variable.

 By predicting the reward alongside the next state, the model can fully replace the simulation step.
-Moreover, since the policy outputs the next action for each state ($a_k = \pi_\theta(s_k)$), it is possible to recursively predict an entire rollout using the predictive model, starting from an initial state.
+Moreover, since the policy outputs the next action for each state ($a_k = \pi_\phi(o_k)$), it is possible to recursively predict an entire rollout using the predictive model, starting from an initial state.

-We consider a rollout as a sequence of $N$ state-action pairs, each accompanied by its corresponding reward and next state, stored as $\{ s_k, a_k, s_{k+1}, r_k \}$ in a replay buffer.
-These rollouts can be generated either through the interaction of the policy with the simulation, which produces simulated data ($N_r$), or through the interaction with the predictive model, which produces synthetic data ($N_s$), as illustrated in Fig.~\ref{fig:sim_vs_synth_steps}.
+We consider a rollout as a sequence of $N$ state-action pairs, each accompanied by its corresponding reward and next state, stored as $( o_k, a_k, o_{k+1}, r_k )$ in a replay buffer.
+These rollouts can be generated either through the interaction of the policy with the simulation, which produces simulated data ($N_r$), or through the interaction with the predictive model, which produces synthetic data ($N_s$).
 The final rollout maintains a constant total length, $N = N_r + N_s$, with only the proportion of simulated to synthetic data varying.
 This combined dataset is then leveraged in the reinforcement learning update algorithm.